Hayat Toubal

 Hayat Toubal (born 1985) is an Algerian chess player who holds the title of Woman International Master.

 Biography

-Hayat Toubal twice in row won 2nd place in Women's Arab Chess Championship (2006, 2007).
+Hayat Toubal won 2nd place twice in a row in the Women's Arab Chess Championship (2006, 2007).

-In 2017, in Oran she won 2nd place after Shahenda Wafa in Women's African Chess Championship and qualified for the Women's World Chess Championship 2018.
-In 2018, she won 2nd place in Women's Algerian Chess Championship.
+In 2017, in Oran, she won 2nd place after Shahenda Wafa in the Women's African Chess Championship, which qualified her for the Women's World Chess Championship 2018 (November).
+In 2018, she won 2nd place in the Women's Algerian Chess Championship.

 Hayat Toubal played for Algeria in the Women's Chess Olympiads: